MicrosoftDocs/cpp-docs/docs/cpp/functions-cpp.md

 }
 ```

-4. Although not "returning values" in the strict sense, you can also define any number of parameters to use pass-by reference so that the function can modify the value of the object that the caller provides.
+4. Although not "returning values" in the strict sense, you can define any number of parameters to use pass-by reference so that the function can modify or initialize the values of objects that the caller provides.
+For more information, see [Reference-Type Function Arguments](reference-type-function-arguments.md).

 ## Function pointers
  C++ supports function pointers in the same manner as the C language.
 However a more type-safe alternative is usually to use a function object.